Gone to Richard's & Thanks for Stoppin' - Bye

 Few Words from the Bass Commander...[very few*]

 "March No More" is nearly 6 minutes of 'roughly-charted' funk/jazz/rock studio jam, and has been described as: 'Herby Handcock Meets Blud, Swet & Phish' .
 Heroes are where you find them - and come in all shapes and sizes, ages and genders, colors and nationalities.
 Therefore, "March No More" is dedicated to: James V. Forrestal, Milton William Cooper, Dwight D. Eisenhower, James Penniston, Maria Orsic, Danal Meza, JFK, Ghost Army (23rd Hqtr.
 Sp.
 Troops) and all others who have offered themselves unselfishly in service and who will, for whatever reason, march no more.

 Those FRACKIN' Songs...!

 Guest vocalist Ernest J. Silverback gives a patina’d sterling performance as the old man who made the wrong decisions for all the right reasons in “Frackin’ Fool” (a.k.a “The Old Frackin’ Fool”), a cautionary tale ballad on a contemporary subject.
-(The description from Two Bears is: 'Mister Carpenter sawing wood with the Oak Ridge Boyz and Texx Ritter's Hay Baler.' ) Silverback was once quoted as saying, “Where I come from, you are your own grandpa.”
-Another time, when a phone interviewer asked what he thought of his newfound audience of younger folks, he replied, “Ya gotta love these kids.
+(The description from Two Bears is: 'Mister Carpenter sawing wood with the Oak Ridge Boyz and Texx Ritter's Hay Baler.' ) An interviewer once asked what he thought of his newfound audience.
+He replied, “Ya gotta love these kids.
 They’ve learned that everything is connected."
 Then he added quietly, "They know we are ALL stewards of this place."
 (But so who is E. J. Silverback?
 See Q&A.)